 - realizing other objectives that are in line with the interests of promoting the ideas, practice.Protection and promotion of human rights and the rule of law.

 The objectives of the Committee are realized by the following means:

 - organizing professional, scientific and consultative conferences, public debates and other meetings with the aim of promoting and developing human rights and raising awareness of the need to respect the ideas and practice of the rule of law;

-- elaborating projects and reports, documentation, publishing analytical, research and other results of activities related to human rights and the ideas and practice of the legal state and the rule of law;
+- elaborating projects and reports, documentation, publishing analytical assessments, research and other results of activities related to human rights and the ideas and practice of the legal state and the rule of law;

 - publishing books, brochures and other material and realizing other activities related to the dissemination of information related to the prescribed objectives of the Committee, in accordance with the law;

-- activating initiatives and campaigns and rendering professional assistance to other organizations, associations and public authorities in analyzing particular legal and other expert issues related to promoting the ideas and practice of the rule of law and the respect of the human rights;
+- launching initiatives and campaigns and providing professional assistance to other organizations, associations and public authorities in analyzing particular legal and other expert issues related to promoting the ideas and practice of the rule of law and the respect of the human rights;

-- organizing legal aid to its members and citizens, in accordance with the law;
+- providing legal aid to its members and to citizens, in accordance with the law;

 - initiating legal and other kinds of procedures and/or actions before national and regional bodies of international organizations with the aim of respecting the proclaimed principles of the rule of law, constitutionality and legality, and the protection of violated human rights;